 Whether your holidays are low-key or filled to the brim with activities, enjoying a favorite spot or special event is one sure way to savor the season.
 From cutting your own Christmas tree to ice skating under the stars, Missouri offers a multitude of ways to create memorable holiday traditions.

-Climb aboard a wagon pulled by a pair of Belgian horses for a trip through the Christmas tree fields at Meier Horseshoe Pines Tree Farm near Jackson.
+Climb aboard a wagon pulled by a pair of Belgian horses for a trip through the Christmas tree fields at Meier Horse Shoe Pines Tree Farm near Jackson.
 After you select a white pine, Scotch pine, Norway spruce or cedar, a field worker will cut your tree and prepare it for the trip home.
-The tree field is open the Friday after Thanksgiving and on Saturdays and Sundays until Christmas.
-The farm also offers fresh wreaths and garlands and a Christmas shop.
+You can even climb aboard a wagon pulled by a pair of Belgian horses for a ride out to the tree field, which is open the Friday after Thanksgiving and on Saturdays and Sundays until Christmas.
+The farm also offers fresh wreaths and garlands at its Christmas shop.

 At Starr Pines Christmas Tree Farm near Boonville, take a hay ride through the tree-filled fields to select your own Scotch pine or fir.
 Saws are provided to cut your own tree, which is wrapped so you can easily transport it.
-You can also select a pre-cut tree.
+Pre-cut trees are also available.
 While you're there, enjoy hot spiced cider, visit the craft and antique shop, and meet the resident mules.
 The farm is open daily Thanksgiving through Christmas.